Registering for CaseFileXpress is simple:

 Yes, once logged in to the CaseFileXpress system, you may access documents filed by you or your filing delegate and documents served by opposing counsel and the judge through the Cases section on your Dashboard.
 Simply click on the down arrow next to the case title to view eFiled transactions for the case.
 Locate and click on the trace number of the particular filing to view/retrieve the documents filed.
 In addition, you may click on the View All Cases link on the your dashboard and search all cases and eFiled transactions in your firm's office.

 You may access the documents filed or served by you after June of 2012 as many times as needed at no cost.
-If you need access to documents filed prior to that date, Email Customer Support at firstname.lastname@example.org and they will send you a request form to complete and return.
-They will then process this request.
+If you need access to documents filed prior to that date, please contact the court.

 EFiling rules require that eFiled documents be submitted to the clerk in PDF format.
 Documents, attachments, and exhibits uploaded through File & ServeXpress are automatically converted to PDF (formats such as Microsoft Word, Word Perfect, JPEG, TIF, RTF, TXT, and HTML are converted).